Toloka/docs/en/guide/concepts/check-performers.md

 1. Analyze the task and select the appropriate quality control rules.

 1. Write clear instructions.
-If you create control tasks, make sure they don't have any outdated, ambiguous, or incorrect responses.
+If you create control tasks, make sure they don't have any outdated, ambiguous, or incorrect task suite responses.

 1. Test your project in the testing environment, the [Sandbox](sandbox.md).
 Running and completing tasks in it will help you understand the rules and estimate how much time it will take to complete a single task.